-Biological assessment data will be used in combination with other surface water quality data or information to arrive at an overall use support determination.
-However, EPA recommends that biological data should be weighted more heavily than other types of data since biological data provide a more direct indication of the condition of the aquatic community.
-Alabama's assessment methodology has weighted biological data more heavily by requiring at least one biological assessment for certain use classifications and stream types and by reducing the number of water quality samples needed when a biological assessment is available.
-However, the biological assessment must include a habitat assessment conducted at the time of the biological sampling.
+Biological assessment data are used in combination with other surface water quality data or information to arrive at an overall use support determination and to assist with the stressor identification process.
+Biological assessments should include a habitat assessment conducted at the time of the biological sampling.
 When available, periphyton assessment data and algal growth potential tests results will be used to refine stressor identification.

 In this methodology, several bioassessment methodologies can be used to assess aquatic life use support.
-One Level IV Intensive Wadeable Multi-habitat Bioassessment (WMB-I) is sufficient for assessing aquatic life use support.
+One Level IV Intensive Wadeable Multi-habitat Bioassessment is sufficient for assessing aquatic life use support.
 These methodologies are described in detail in the Department's SOPs referenced earlier.
 Macroinvertebrate and fish assessment results may vary significantly due to varying sensitivities to stressors between the communities.
 For these reasons, it may be appropriate to place the waterbody in Category 5 when only 1 assessment indicates impairment.
-These decisions will be made on a case-by-case basis in consultation with the biologist(s) responsible for conducting the assessment and will be documented in the ADB.
+These decisions will be made on a case-by-case basis in consultation with the biologist(s) responsible for conducting the assessment and will be documented.

-4.8.7 Use of Data Collected by Others
+4.8.8 Use of Data Collected by Others

-Data collected by other agencies, industry or industry groups, neighboring states, and watershed groups will be considered and evaluated provided the data meet the minimum data requirements specified for each designated use and comply with the quality control and quality assurance requirements discussed in Section 4.9.
+Data collected by other agencies, industry or industry groups, neighboring states, and watershed groups will be considered and evaluated, provided the data meet the minimum data requirements specified for each designated use and comply with the quality control and quality assurance requirements discussed in Section 4.9.
+Data collected by others assist the Department in making use support determinations, as well as, help to focus our water quality monitoring priorities from year to year.
 Examples of other agencies and groups collecting water quality data in Alabama include, but are not limited to, the following agencies and groups:

 - USGS

 - USEPA

 - Tennessee Valley Authority

 - National Oceanic and Atmospheric Administration

 - United States Fish and Wildlife Service

 - Mobile Bay National Estuary Program

 - Dauphin Island Sea Lab

 - Geological Survey of Alabama

 - Natural Resources Conservation Service

 - Soil and Water Conservation Districts

 - Alabama Department of Conservation and Natural Resources

 - Alabama Clean Water Partnership

 - Alabama Department of Public Health

 - Alabama Department of Transportation

 - Citizen and Watershed Groups

-- Industries and municipalities conducting river monitoring pursuant to NPDES or CWA Section 401 requirements
+- Industries and municipalities conducting river monitoring pursuant to National Pollutant Discharge Elimination System (NPDES) or CWA Section 401 requirements

-Data submitted by third parties for consideration should include documentation describing the data, including a study plan or SOP, and certification that the data were (or were not) collected consistent with the requirements presented in this methodology.
+Data submitted by third parties for consideration should include methods used to collect the data, including study plans, SOPs, and documentation that the data were (or were not) collected consistent with the requirements presented in this methodology.

-4.8.8 Use of Bacteria Data
+4.8.9 Use of Bacteria Data

 Waterbody segments are sampled for bacteria either as part of a special study, routine ambient monitoring, or as part of the Department's Beach Monitoring Program.
-Bacteria of the E. coli group are currently used as indicators of the possible presence of pathogens in non-coastal waters.
+Bacteria of the E. Coli group are currently used as indicators of the possible presence of pathogens in non-coastal waters.
 In coastal waters, bacteria of the enterococci group are used as indicators of the possible presence of pathogens.
 Alabama's bacteria criteria are summarized for each designated use in Table 16.

-When assessing the geometric means of bacteria sample results, one excursion will generally be sufficient to determine impairment as long as the total number of geometric means is less than eight.
-However, if eight or more geometric means are available for assessment, impairment will be determined using Table 2.
-If the number of individual samples is less than eight and there is enough data to calculate a geomean, both the geometric mean and single sample maximum criteria must be met to determine impairment.
-If there are eight or more individual samples and a geomean is unable to be calculated with the data, Table 17 will be used to determine impairment based on exceedances of the single sample criterion.
+When assessing the geometric means of bacteria sample results, one excursion will generally be sufficient to determine impairment.
+If the number of individual samples is less than eight and there is enough data to calculate a geomean, both the geometric mean and single sample maximum criteria must be exceeded to determine impairment.
+If there are